 Mr. Benton earned his Bachelor of Music Education degree with certifications in both vocal and instrumental music (K-12) from Northwestern State University in Natchitoches, Louisiana, where he studied trombone under Dr. J. Mark Thompson and Andrew Eden, and conducting under Dr. Jeffrey C. Mathews.
 Mr. Benton, a trombonist and past member of the “Spirit of Northwestern” Marching Band, served as a trombone section leader, piccolo section leader, and drum major.
 Mr. Benton was also a member of the Northwestern State University’s Wind Ensemble, University Jazz Orchestra, University Men’s Chorus, Trombone Choir, and Tuba & Euphonium Ensemble.
 During his time at Northwestern State, Mr. Benton also studied instrumental music under Dr. Kristine Coreil (horn), Prof. Galindo Rodriguez (trumpet), and was also a teaching fellow of the undergraduate Conducting I classes.

 Mr. Benton is an active trombonist in the premier civic wind ensemble in the DFW metroplex, the Metropolitan Winds.
 He has also served as an adjudicator, band clinician, and summer camp conductor.
-In addition to music, he is also an NCAA Women’s Basketball Official, Texas High School Basketball Official, a member of the Texas Music Educators Association, Texas Bandmasters Association, International Trombone Association, and a Gamma Rho alumnus of Phi Mu Alpha Sinfonia Fraternity.
+In addition to music, he is also an NCAA Women’s Basketball Official, a former Texas High School Basketball Official, a member of the Texas Music Educators Association, Texas Bandmasters Association, International Trombone Association, and a Gamma Rho alumnus of Phi Mu Alpha Sinfonia Fraternity.
 Mr. Benton was selected twice by the UIL to officiate in the 2015 and 2016 Girls State Basketball Tournament, and the AAU Nationals in Las Vegas, Nevada.
 Mr. Benton credits all of his success to God, as well as his family, friends, and instrumental music mentors–Dr. Jeffrey Mathews, Dr. Greg Handel, and Mr. Harry D. Blake.
 He also just completed the 2nd edition of his fundamental studies book for band entitled “The Daily Regimen”.
 Mr. Benton also has a twin brother, DeAndre, who is a teacher and basketball coach in Dallas, Texas.
 Mr. Benton enjoys officiating, traveling, arranging music, and spending time with family.